mcfletch/pyopengl/readme.rst

 Running Tests
 --------------

-You can run the PyOpenGL test suite only if you have prebuilt Pygame and Numpy wheels, along with Python 2.7, 3.4 and 3.5.
-The wheels for the test suite to use should be stored in a directory called "wheelhouse" at the same level as the root checkout here.
+You can run the PyOpenGL test suite only if you have prebuilt Pygame wheels, along with Python 2.7, 3.6 and 3.5.

 To build the wheels on Ubuntu::

     $ hg clone https://bitbucket.org/pygame/pygame
-    $ apt-get build-dep pygame python-numpy
+    $ apt-get build-dep pygame
-    $ pip2.7 wheel ./pygame numpy
+    $ pip2.7 wheel ./pygame
-    $ pip3.4 wheel ./pygame numpy
+    $ pip3.6 wheel ./pygame
-    $ pip3.5 wheel ./pygame numpy
+    $ pip3.5 wheel ./pygame

 if you do that in the same directory where you checked out pyopengl you will have all of your wheels in the directory the pyopengl